hampgoodwin/GoLuca/README.md

 - [x] swap go-chi router logger to use zap logger stored in environment; log more.
 - [x] ~~add delete request response with message that this ledger is append only and records cannot be deleted~~ 404 is fine
 - [x] fix timestamp for created_at to be utc time zone
+- [x] change limit and cursor to optional values
+    - [x] use [stable pagination](http://morningcoffee.io/stable-pagination.html) for uuid